 Baker was irritated with herself.
 She should have anticipated something like this.
 But wanting to be truthful, she replied, “Yes, I do.
 Through our investigation, I know quite a bit about you, and the facts surrounding the shooting…… But the doctors think it would be better to give you time to see how much comes back to you on your own.”

 The detective did not try to mask her admiration.
-“The reason I stopped by is because I am concerned about you.
+“The reason I stopped by is that I am concerned about you.
 I’m not here as a police officer.
 There will be time for that.
 It’s just that in this line of work, I see the worst of humanity – but with you, I see the very best part of who we are.
 I just want you to get well because you deserve nothing less.”

 Mia studied Baker intently and wondered why she was treating her with so much consideration and thoughtfulness.
 Being this nice wasn’t part of the job and yet she seemed to be going out of her way to be kind.